Amsterdam/signals/docs/application-design.md

 * To maintain a loose coupling between the various Django apps within SIA we use custom Django signals.
-These are used to signal that a new issue was created (which may for instance trigger emails), that the status of a signal changed etc. See for instance `signals.apps.signals.models.create_initial'.
+These are used to signal that a new issue was created (which may for instance trigger emails), that the status of a signal changed etc. See for instance `signals.apps.signals.models.create_initial`.
 * The SIA workflow is modelled as a state machine that is implemented in terms of status updates.
 While the `SignalManager` provided API maintains integrity of the data model, and fires of `DjangoSignal`s for the various update events,